ibm-cloud-docs/BlockStorage/replication.md

 1. Click your storage volume.
 2. Click **Replica** and click **Purchase a replication**.
-Select the existing snapshot schedule that you want your replication to follow.
+3. Select the existing snapshot schedule that you want your replication to follow.
 The list contains all of your active snapshot schedules. <br />
-  **Note:** You can select only one schedule even if you have a mix of hourly, daily, and weekly.
-All snapshots that were captured since the previous replication cycle, are replicated regardless of the schedule that originated them.<br />
-  **Note:** If you don't have Snapshots set up, you are prompted to do so before you can order replication.
+   >**Note** - You can select only one schedule even if you have a mix of hourly, daily, and weekly.
+All snapshots that were captured since the previous replication cycle, are replicated regardless of the schedule that originated them.<br />If you don't have Snapshots set up, you are prompted to do so before you can order replication.
 See [Working with Snapshots](snapshots.html) for more details.
 3. Click **Location**, and select the data center that is your DR site.
 4. Click **Continue**.
 5. Enter in a **Promo Code** if you have one, and click **Recalculate**.
 The other fields in the window are completed by default.